 The air-fuel mixture is the most common problem causing engine overheating; thus, it would be better to check the carburetor first if you ever face overheating issues.

-In the carburetor, the air and fuel combine together for proper combustion.
+In the carburetor, the air and fuel combine for proper combustion.
 For proper functioning and heat transfer, the air and fuel should be in equal quantity.
-The lean air-fuel situation is caused when there’s not enough air and opposite for rich air-fuel mixture.
+The lean air-fuel situation is caused when there’s not enough air and the opposite for a rich air-fuel mixture.

 For cooling the exhaust and engine, the fuel and air both have to absorb the heat produced by the engine.

-But in the lean air-fuel, the air absorbs all heat alone and transfers the heat throughout the engine and exhaust.
+But in lean air fuel, the air absorbs all heat alone and transfers the heat throughout the engine and exhaust.